-Ten species and one nothospecies of Fagus are found across the northern hemisphere (Govaerts & Frodin 1998).
-All are described here, except the Chinese F. chienii W.C.Cheng which we do not believe to be in cultivation.
-Beeches are deciduous trees with smooth bark and acute, elongated winter buds.
+The Beeches are deciduous trees with smooth bark and acute, elongated winter buds.
 The leaves are alternate, distichous and plicate in bud; the lamina is thin and the lateral veins are parallel, terminating with an acute or obscure marginal tooth.
 Stipules are prominent in young growth, but soon fall.
 Fagus is monoecious and the inflorescences are unisexual.
 Staminate inflorescences are produced in axils at the base of branchlets; they are capitate and contain numerous insignificant flowers.
 Pistillate inflorescences are short, stiff and axillary and bear two flowers.
 These are subtended by a single cupule, three- or four-valved; the cupule is dehiscent, with short, stout spines.
 The fruit is a nut and there are two per cupule; they are distinctly three-angled and may have a small wing (Nixon 1997, Huang et al. 1999).

-There are few trees more noble than the European Beech Fagus sylvatica: it is no wonder that Elwes & Henry (1906) began their epic work with its account, and that this ran to 22 pages of text.
+There are few deciduous trees more noble than the European Beech Fagus sylvatica: it is no wonder that Elwes & Henry (1906) began their epic work with its account, and that this ran to 22 pages of text.
 It remains a mainstay of the grand landscape and an important woodland and ornamental tree across northern Europe, and is the benchmark against which to compare other species.
 Excellent new cultivars continue to be selected, adding to the many already known, and often incorporating several forms of variation in one tree.
 Other beeches are also handsome and useful trees, but seldom have all the same qualities, and few cultivars have been selected from them.
 In the hot and humid parts of East Coast North America, from about Washington DC southwards, F. sylvatica fails to thrive and is better replaced by the suckering native F. grandifolia, or perhaps by some of the East Asian species.

 None of the East Asian species can be described as common in cultivation.
 Most of them are represented only by a scattering of specimens in botanical collections, and although some have been intermittently offered for sale by European and North American nurseries, they remain rare.
-The species from central and western China often dominate an important warm-temperate forest type, intermediate between the broadleaved-evergreen forest of lower altitudes and latitudes, and the conifer-dominated cool-temperate forests of higher ones.
+The species from central and western China are often abundant in an important warm-temperate forest type, intermediate between the broadleaved-evergreen forest of lower altitudes and latitudes, and the conifer-dominated cool-temperate forests of higher ones.
 Few of the associated species, which include many evergreens, in these Fagus dominated forests are fully hardy in our area except in the mildest localities.
 (Hukusima et al. 2013).

 Fagus is best raised from seed, either sown when fresh in autumn or kept cool and dry until spring.
 Cultivars are reproduced by grafting, and to the horticulture student Fagus is a forgiving genus on which to hone this skill.
-Elwes & Henry (1906–1913) recommended delaying sowing until after frost, as seedlings are easily killed by freezing.
+Elwes & Henry (1906–1913) recommended delaying sowing seed until after frost, as seedlings are easily killed by freezing.
 Predation by animals is also a significant risk to both seed and seedlings.
 All beech fruit irregularly, having mast years in which large quantities of viable seed are produced, providing a feast for numerous birds and mammals and enabling mass regeneration, followed by several to many years in which almost no viable seed is produced.
 In Britain and Ireland, at least, the greatest threat to all Fagus species is the Grey Squirrel Sciurus carolinensis, which strips the bark, especially in the canopy, frequently girdling and killing branches or the main trunk, leading to poor shape and the risk of dead tops blowing out.
 This has led to commercial planting of F. sylvatica being deemed unviable by many foresters, unless squirrel control is exceptionally good (Hemery & Simblet 2014).